 Property settlement / Division of matrimonial property (including superannuation) / Consent orders

-If your marriage or de facto relationship has broken down, and in the absence of a Binding Financial Agreement, the Family Court will divide your property and assess the issue of spousal maintenance under the Family Law Act (if the parties are or were married) or under the Family Court Act (if the parties were in a de facto relationship).
+If your marriage or de facto relationship has broken down, and in the absence of a Financial Agreement, the Family Court will divide your property and assess the issue of spousal maintenance under the Family Law Act (if the parties are or were married) or under the Family Court Act (if the parties were in a de facto relationship).

 The Court will go through several steps when assessing a Family Law matter.